dozjs/doz/documentation/index.md

 });
 ```

-> **Caution**, Doz adds a simple prefix like tag component to every rule and inject the style in to DOM in this way:
+> **Psss**, Doz adds a simple prefix like tag component to every rule and inject the style in to DOM in this way:

 ```
 <head>